2026 Logistics Update:

 The customs clearance process in transport and shipment to/from Iran typically takes 5–10 business days, though it can range from 3 days to 4 weeks, depending on shipment complexity, documentation accuracy, and inspection requirements.
 The process involves:

-3. Duty and Tax Payment: Duties and taxes, calculated based on the HS code and shipment value, must be paid via cash, bank transfer, or approved credit instruments.
+- Duty and Tax Payment: Duties, VAT, and related charges are calculated based on HS code, customs value, and current import regulations before goods are released.
 IRICA issues a customs clearance certificate upon payment, allowing goods to be released.

 Challenges in Shipping to/from Iran